 Introduction: Why Git and GitHub Matter for Technical Writers¶

+Most technical writers learn their craft in tools built around documents.
+Microsoft Word, Google Docs, Confluence, Notion.
 These tools are designed around a simple model: one file, one author, one version at a time.

 In a software team, documentation does not live in a shared Google Doc.
-It lives in a repository — the same place the code lives.
+It lives in a repository, the same place the code lives.
 It is edited in plain text.
 It is reviewed through a structured approval process.
 It is deployed automatically to a live website.

 This series exists to close that gap.

-What Git and GitHub Are — In One Paragraph Each¶
+What Git and GitHub are¶

 Git is a version control system.
 It records every change made to a set of files, who made it, when, and why.
 It allows multiple people to work on the same document simultaneously without overwriting each other.
 It allows you to return to any previous state of a file at any point.
 It is the foundation of almost every professional documentation workflow in software.